[@]The RHS Bridgewater Garden

 Hive of Activity

-Watch winter sparkle with our Glow illuminations, and don’t miss all our horticultural talks, fairs and Potting Shed exhibitions.
+Watch winter sparkle with our Glow illuminations, and don’t miss all our horticultural talks, fairs and exhibitions.

 Taste Sensations

-The Garden Cottage and Woodland Play Shepherd’s Huts serve freshly-brewed coffee, mouth-watering cakes and snacks.
-And new for Summer 2022 is the Stables Café with relaxed dining inside and out.
+The Garden Cottage Shepherd’s Hut serves hot and cold drinks, and delicious cakes and you can enjoy a freshly-baked pizza at the Stables Café with relaxed dining inside and out.

 Green Shopping